 In a moment, I want to share more about that last example -- eBooks, Amazon, and the threatened demise of bookstores.

 For most technology disruptions, you're able to learn about them after the fact through some type of historical analysis.
 It is not often you get to follow a technology disruption as it unfolds in real-time.

 From a strategic standpoint, it is critical you grasp the concept of disruptive strategies and innovations for two reasons:

-1) So you (or or your client) can pursue them yourself
+1) So you (or your client) can pursue them yourself

-2) So you (or or your client) can spot and defend against them
+2) So you (or your client) can spot and defend against them

 As an author with many colleagues in the book industry, I have had a near front row seat to what's going on.
 I thought I would share with you the play-by-play details so you could learn from this real-time case study… where the answer is being written as we speak.